Left neglect after stroke is a peculiar disorder that can lead to strange behavior.

 Causes of Left Neglect After Stroke

 There are interesting nuances to the condition of left neglect after stroke.
-For instance, it’s widely accepted that left-side neglect is more common than right-side neglect.
+For instance, it’s widely accepted that left-side neglect is more common than right-side neglect; however, there are cases of right “inattention.”

-To understand why left neglect occurs (and why it occurs more frequently), let’s look at the differences between the brain’s two hemispheres and the function of the parietal lobe.
+To understand why left neglect occurs (and why it occurs more frequently than the right side), let’s look at the differences between the brain’s two hemispheres and the function of the parietal lobe.

 First, we know that each hemisphere of the brain controls the opposite side of the body.
 Therefore, a stroke in the right hemisphere usually affects the left side of the body.